ankschoubey/old-blog/_posts/2022-07-14-atomic-commits.md

 image: /images/atomic-commits.svg
 ---

-# What is the problem with larger commits.
+# What is the problem with larger commits?

 Many developers complete all their features before committing and merging.
 When they commit and merge,
 - their commit is often bulky i.e it is too big